alex-dixon/alex-dixon/README.md

 - 👋 Hi, I’m @alex-dixon
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning work life imbalance.
+- 🌱 I’m currently learning programming.
-- 💞️ I’m looking to collaborate on sane software development.
+- 💞️ I’m looking to collaborate on programming.
 - 📫 How to reach me: Twitter @a_dixon

 <!---